 National Water Quality Initiative

-The National Water Quality Initiative (NWQI) is a focused approach to assist landowners on a voluntary basis to apply Ohio’s selected conservation practices to priority watersheds to help reduce nutrient and sediment runoff.
-Through the NWQI the NRCS will work with farmers and ranchers in small watersheds throughout Ohio to improve water quality where this is a critical concern.
+The National Water Quality Initiative (NWQI) is a focused approach to assist landowners, on a voluntary basis, apply conservation practices in selected priority watersheds.
+The applied conservation practices will help reduce nutrient and sediment runoff.
+Through the NWQI the NRCS will work with agricultural producers and forestland owners in three selected small watersheds in Ohio to implement practices that improve water quality.

-NRCS will help farmers and forestland owners install conservation practices that manage nutrients, pathogens, and sediments on agricultural land.
+NRCS will help producers and forestland owners install conservation practices that manage nutrients, pathogens, and sediments on the land.

 NRCS worked closely with partners to select the priority watersheds.
 State agencies, key partners, and technical experts chose the following three watersheds where on-farm conservation investments have the best chance to improve water quality.